-What Video File Format Is Right for You?
+Which Video File Format Is Right for You?

-Choose the right video file format to ensure high-quality playback and compatibility across devices
+Choose the right video file format to ensure high-quality playback and compatibility across devices.

 • A codec is an algorithm that compresses and decompresses video data, making your video file smaller while maintaining quality.
 One of the most commonly used codecs is H.264, which helps reduce file size by analyzing the video and only saving the parts that change from frame to frame.
-This significantly minimizes storage without sacrificing quality.
+This significantly reduces storage use without sacrificing quality.

 • A video file is a container that holds your video, audio, and metadata (such as codec information, timestamps, and sync details).
 Different containers, or file formats, support different codecs and functions.

-Here's a breakdown of the most common ones:
+Here is a breakdown of the most common ones:

 • AVI (Audio Video Interleave) - One of the oldest video formats, developed by Microsoft.
 It offers high-quality video but can result in large file sizes, making it less practical for sharing and streaming.